eligiable/Bash/README.md

 > Shell Script to install latest Stable ELK Stack on Ubuntu/Debian.

+### Install XMRRig

+> Shell Script to install XMRRig on Ubuntu 14/16.

 ### Mongo DB Backup to AWS S3

 > Shell Script to Create Mongo DB Compressed Backup and upload it to AWS S3.
 Not suitable for Large Databases.